benhasselgren/sem-group-project/use-cases/USECASE-cities.md

-# USE CASE: Produce a report of population statistics in cities
+# USE CASE 2: Produce a report of population statistics in cities

 ## CHARACTERISTIC INFORMATION